 And while it’s not quite ready-made food, in October, Kroger began rolling out Home Chef meal kits in its stores.
-The roll-out consisted of four “quick prep” meals, which require significantly less preparation than the standard meal kit fare.
+The roll-out consisted of four best meal prep services, “quick prep” meals, which require significantly less preparation than the standard meal kit fare.
 Earlier in the year, Blue Apron announced a partnership with Costco, to feature easy-to-prepare meal kits, though the collaboration was shelved months later.
 In addition, Gobble, which is known for meal kits that only take 15 minutes or less to prepare in a single pan, announced a partnership with retail colossus Walmart in August.
 The company said at the time that it is focusing more on busy parents who don’t have time for complicated food preparation.

 One company that’s banking on ready-made food is fast food favorite Chick-fil-A, which in July announced that it would start marketing its own meal kit service.
 The plan was launched in 150 of the chain’s restaurants in the Atlanta area, and while it doesn’t involve partnering with a major retailer, it still takes advantage of the same principles—cut out the delivery hurdle and the subscriptions, and just provide customers with meals they can grab on the way home.
 In addition, the meals are already prepared and ready to heat up at home.
 They also cost only $15.89 for a 2-serving kit, while the average meal kit costs around $10 per serving, not including shipping.